j-seixas/feup-asso/simple-draw/README.md

 4. Is the structure of the data and its organisation consistent with the domain of the requirements?

 **Answer:** Our structure of data supports layers and shapes put inside these layers.
-It's easy to represent in export files going to external tools.
+It's easy to represent in different file formats with exporting tools.
 Undo/Redo operations are easy to do with this structure as well as modifying the position of this object in views.
-It can be rendered in a different way (SVG, HTMLCanvas) which is also important in the requirements.
-If we create a new shape it will work with the rest of the shapes, dragging and different operations.
-With these arguments, we can assume that our application it's consistent with domain requirements.
+It can be rendered in a different way (SVG, HTMLCanvas) which is also important in the requirements, as well as have multiple views and manipulate them.
+If we create a new shape it will work with the rest of the shapes and they can be selected and manipulated with tools.
+With these arguments, we can assume that our application's structure is consistent with the domain requirements.

 5. Is the structure of the data consistent with the requirements?